-I don’t know about you, but I thought we had some really different scripture readings for today.
 I usually focus on just one reading for my homily, and frequently the gospel, but because of the uniqueness of the readings, I had some trouble making up my mind which one to preach on, and the more I worked with them, the interconnectedness (is that a real word?) of them also became apparent.
 They all had interesting points I wanted to speak to and I couldn’t decide which one to focus on.
-So I decided to preach on them all!
+So I decided to touch on them all.

-Our third reading comes from the only wisdom book in the New Testament, the letter of James.
+Our second reading comes from the only wisdom book in the New Testament, the letter of James.
 No poems or flowery language for him, James gets right to business, he cuts to the chase in his words of wisdom to his first century church in Jerusalem.
 He asks them, “Who among you is wise and understanding?”
-(3:13); the two kinds of wisdom he sees as necessary to correct the problems in the community.
+(3:13); the two kinds of traits or gifts he sees as necessary to correct the problems in his community.
 It seems wisdom is a gift that not many in James’ community seem to possess either, and he too acknowledges that wisdom comes ‘from above’ (3:17).
-James warns about the perils of envy and selfish ambition being the root of the apparent conflict in the community–devilish he calls it.
+James warns about the perils of envy and selfish ambition being the root of the apparent conflict in the community--devilish he calls it.
 And why is the community beset with these issues?
 Well, because they focus on their own needs, their own pleasures.
 This then leads to the question that is inferred here.
 If the church community’s problems have come about from fulfilling their own needs and ambitions, essentially living for themselves, what would it take to live in peace together?
 Well, by doing just the opposite, — living for the other.
-‘If you are wise and understand God’s ways, prove it by living an honorable life, doing good works with the humility that comes from wisdom.’ (v.
-13) For James, ‘true wisdom… is not (only) about actions as much as the integration of thought, will, action and context… faith and works made coherent in wisdom.”7
+James offers this opinion: ‘If you are wise and understand God’s ways, prove it by living an honorable life, doing good works with the humility that comes from wisdom.’ (v.
+13) For James, ‘true wisdom… is not (only) about actions as much as the integration of thought, will, action and context… faith and works made coherent in wisdom.”

 Many centuries of wisdom have come together in these scriptures we heard today.
-The writings for Proverbs began more than a thousand years before Jesus time, Mark’s gospel written mid first century and the letter of James dates from the late first century.
+The Psalms were written centuries before Jesus time, Mark’s gospel written mid first century and the letter of James dates from the late first century.
 And yet, the topsy-turvy wisdom message remains the same.
 “So you want first place?
 Then take the last place.
 (And) be the servant of all.”
 (Mark 9: 35 GNT)